 Your vet will have as good a look at your dog’s mouth as possible.
-Many dogs make that very difficult, so vets sometimes are only allowed a quick glimpse.
+Many dogs make that very difficult (like mine for example!!), so vets sometimes are only allowed a quick glimpse.
 Depending on the state of his teeth, that glimpse might be sufficient for a starting point.

 Antibiotics may be prescribed to tackle the immediate infection, and eliminate the associated pain.

 It’s very likely (I say this solely based on experience) surgery will be required.
 No one likes to hear that word (risks, expense), but you pretty much don’t have a choice.

 Of course given the fact your dog is a senior, there is always a concern putting them under anaesthesia.

 I had the same concerns a few years ago when Red needed dental surgery.
 First of all, I have complete trust in my vet, so I knew if something went wrong, it would not be because he panicked, or didn’t know what he was doing.
 She was given as light an anaesthetic as possible, something they would give newborns.
 Other then having a bad first night while the anaesthetic wore off which is to be expected, she was fine.

 Your vet won’t be able to tell you exactly what work will need to be done, until he’s had a chance to properly examine your dog’s mouth when he’s sedated.
 Barring any problems, he’ll be home with you the same day.